Share

 Study details:

-3. Improved sleep quality as measured by the Pittsburgh Sleep Quality Questionnaire and Sleep Hygiene Index.
-The main goals of the study are:.
+improved cognitive functioning assessed by the Addenbrooke's Cognitive Exam.
+3. improved sleep quality as assessed by the Pittsburgh Sleep Quality questionnaire and Sleep Hygiene Index.

 Eligibility criteria